 - To thicken the mixture into a stew, we are going to use a “roux”.
 A roux is a thickening agent made from a melted fat (butter) and combined with a thickener (flour) to create a paste that thickens anything from soups, stews, gravies, or sauces.
 To make the roux; melt the butter in a medium sized bowl, and add the flour to the melted butter.
 Stir the flour and butter mixture until a thick paste has formed.
 Using a soup ladle, remove about 1 – 1 ½ cups of stock from the stew that is simmering, and add that into the bowl with the flour/butter paste.
 Stir the stock into the flour/butter mixture until the mixture is creamy and no lumps of flour remain.

 - Add the roux back into the stew and stir until fully combined.

-- Cover the stew and let it simmer for 30-45 minutes, stirring regularly making sure nothing is sticking to the bottom of the pot.
+- Add the browned beef back into the pot, cover the stew and let it simmer for 30-45 minutes, stirring regularly making sure nothing is sticking to the bottom of the pot.

 - Serve immediately.